Profiles and research interests of my group members.

 Dr Jessie Wu

-Jessie is a postdoctoral scientist based in the Nuffield Department of Medicine at the University of Oxford.
+Jessie is a former postdoctoral scientist based in the Nuffield Department of Medicine at the University of Oxford.
 Her work focuses on developing statistical methods to investigate the genetic basis of virulence in natural populations of bacterial pathogens.

 During her PhD at the University of Auckland, she focused on Bayesian approaches to model uncertainty in phylogenetics.

-Claudia is a first year DPhil student in the Vactrain project (www.vactrain.eu) at the Jenner Institute in Oxford.
+Claudia is a former DPhil student in the Vactrain project (www.vactrain.eu) at the Jenner Institute in Oxford.
 Under the supervision of Dr David Wyllie and Dr Daniel Wilson, she is working on Stapylococcus aureus vaccine development, using RNA sequencing to discover new antigens for potential vaccines and understand bacterial pathogenesis within the host.

 Previously she did her Masters at the University of Münster in Pharmaceutical science, studying surface expression systems of heterologous proteins and a Bachelor's degree in Chemical Biology at the TU Dortmund.